Skip to content

 Virtualization Servers

-Six of the virtualization servers are running non-clustered Incus.
-The seventh is running Proxmox.
+Four of the virtualization servers are running non-clustered Incus.
+The fifth is running Proxmox.
 Incus is a very stable virtualization platform, ideal for a worry free homelab.
 Having the Proxmox server allows me to keep up to date with Proxmox technology, and gives me another server for running virtualized workloads, although most of my usage of the Proxmox server is for non-production testing and experimentation.

 There are a number of applications running on the virtualization servers, either on system containers or virtual-machines, usually under nested docker instances.
 These are applications that might not run correctly under Kubernetes, applications under test or development, or simply standalone services.